Part 1: Introduction

 Body

-It is worth mentioning here that the recent decisions of the Supreme court of Canada have renewed the international interest in the relationship between human rights and workers’ rights.
+It is worth mentioning here that the recent decisions of the Supreme Court of Canada have renewed the international interest in the relationship between human rights and workers’ rights.
 As a result of it, the freedom of association has been brought closer to the international norms.
 For instance, the Ontario Law prohibiting agricultural workers from organizing into unions was struck down by the Court in Dunmore v.
 Ontario (2001).
-The Court determined that right of freedom must be maintained as the collective agenda of the union despite being inconceivable on the individual level.
+The Court determined that the right to freedom must be maintained as the collective agenda of the union despite being inconceivable on the individual level.
 This decision effectively opened the doors to the International Labor Union as a reference body.

 Agricultural Employees Protection Act (Bill 137) came as a creative anti-union response to the decision of the Court in Dunmore v.
 Ontario (2001).
-Under this Act, the agricultural workers were permitted to make unions.
+Under this Act, agricultural workers were permitted to form unions.
 However, they could not strike or bargain collectively.
 The constitutional validity of the new law was challenged by the United Food and Commercial Workers.
-However, the Supreme Court ruled that the Charter was not violated because the Bill 137 provided the adequate protection of the right to freedom of association to the agricultural workers.
+However, the Supreme Court ruled that the Charter was not violated because Bill 137 provided adequate protection of the right to freedom of association to the agricultural workers.
 The case is currently under process after the appeal of the union.
-In 2002, Health and Social Services Delivery Improvement Act (Bill 29) was enacted by the Premier Gordon Campbell’s right-wing Liberal government.
+In 2002, the Health and Social Services Delivery Improvement Act (Bill 29) was enacted by Premier Gordon Campbell’s right-wing Liberal government.

-The law allowed extensive privatization of the healthcare system and hospital closures of the provinces.
-It radically altered the relations of the province’s healthcare system with its labors because it precluded bargaining on several aspects of the employment relationship and invalidated some provisions of existing collective agreements.
+The law allowed extensive privatization of the healthcare system and hospital closures in the provinces.
+It radically altered the relations of the province’s healthcare system with its labourers because it precluded bargaining on several aspects of the employment relationship and invalidated some provisions of existing collective agreements.
 The union filed a complaint with the International Labor Organization because the law violated the guarantee of Freedom of Association and equality provisions of the Charter.
 However, the challenge was rejected.
 Thus, the practical application of the unions is questioned.

 Conclusion